 There are other flotation devices that children can use, such as a snorkel vest, which also provides excellent protection and comfort.
 The advantage of a snorkel vest is that they are easier to swim with.

 Are Float Belts Only Meant for Beginners?

 No, anybody can use a float belt for any reason.
 For instance, even professionals can use them.
 Sometimes, people just want to relax, even if they are expert level swimmers.
 Thus, float belts lets them do some “lazy” snorkeling, where they do not have any time limit and can remain in the water for as long as they want.
 With that said, if you are a beginner snorkeler, you can check out this article for some tips.

 What Are Some Alternatives to Float Belts?

-A life jacket is a reliable flotation device, however the reason we generally do not recommend it is that they are bulky and hard to swim around in.
+A life jacket is a reliable flotation device, however the reason we generally do not recommend it is that they are bulky and hard to swim with.
 They should be used in situations where there is fast moving water, and are somewhat of a hindrance for someone that just wants to leisurely snorkel in shallow, calm waters.